Education, Training, and Capacity Building Grants

 Health Passport to Healthy Living (2017)

-Karen WeiRu Lin, MD, MS, FAAFP, Rutgers Robert Wood Johnson Medical School
+Karen WeiRu Lin, Robert Wood Johnson Medical School

-Peter Guarnaccia, PhD, Department of Human Ecology, Rutgers School of Environmental and Biological Sciences
+Peter Guarnaccia, Department of Human Ecology, School of Environmental and Biological Sciences

 The Health Passport to Healthy Living project is to create a “Health Passport” booklet that will provide health information and education to the diabetic and hypertensive patients at the HIPHOP-Promise Clinic—a student-run free clinic sponsored by Rutgers Robert Wood Johnson Medical School—and the clients at Elijah’s Promise, a nonprofit organization in New Brunswick, New Jersey.
 The Health Passport is a tool to empower people in the ownership of their medical data.
 Participants’ health outcomes, satisfaction, appointment and medication compliance, and utilization of preventive health services will be assessed before and after the introduction of the program.
 Health Passports are anticipated to promote healthy living and a greater sense of ownership over one’s health.

 Integrative Community Therapy for Intimate Partner Violence Survivors in Quito, Ecuador (2022)